The 6 Steps for Smoothly Beaching a Pontoon Boat

 What you can do is secure a line to a tree on land if available or bury a mushroom anchor beneath the sand.
 Whatever you do, make sure it's a taut line.

-Check Price on Amazon - Better Boat's sand anchor spike is made of hot-dipped galvanized steel and is easy to transport.
+Better Boat's sand anchor spike is made of hot-dipped galvanized steel and easily transported.
 It's perfect for use in shallow water or sandbars.

 Alternatively, you could secure the main anchor off the pontoon's stern.